Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Test with additional data loaders
 =================================
 You can run inference on a test set even if the :func:`~pytorch_lightning.core.Lightning.LightningModule.test_dataloader` method hasn't been defined within your :class:`~pytorch_lightning.core.Lightning.LightningModule` instance.
-For example, rhis would be the case if your test data set is not available at the time your model was declared.
+For example, this would be the case if your test data set is not available at the time your model was declared.
 Simply pass the test set to the :func:`~pytorch_lightning.trainer.trainer.Trainer.test` method:

 .. code-block:: python